 Asset Preservation Delivery Division

-The Asset Preservation Delivery Division manages several Capital Program System Preservation funds (30, 75, 76 & 87) and makes project selections and delivery recommendations to MDOT SHA leadership.
-This activity includes planning, coordination and outreach with the seven MDOT SHA districts and various offices to select the most effective contract delivery methods and ensure that project management plans are executed efficiently.
+The Asset Preservation Delivery Division (APDD) manages several Capital Program System Preservation funds (30, 76 & 87) and facilitates delivery of system preservation projects that maximize MDOT SHA’s return on infrastructure investments.
+This activity includes planning, coordination and outreach with the seven MDOT SHA districts and various offices to select the most effective projects.
 This division monitors budget expenditures, project schedules and progress to meet financial targets.

-The division oversees fund management accessibility and mobility project funds (about $60 million/year).
+The division oversees fund management for accessibility and mobility project funds (about $90 million/year).
 Individual funding program cash flows and yearly budgets are met by partnering with the offices administering the contracts.
-Work closely with the Office of Deputy Administrator for District Operations, Office of Finance, Office of Planning and Preliminary Engineering and Office of Equal Opportunity to select federal and state options and minority-owned methods.
+APDD works closely with the Office of Deputy Administrator for District Operations, Office of Finance, Office of Planning and Preliminary Engineering and Office of Equal Opportunity to select federal and state options and minority-owned methods.
 It monitors financial reports and meets frequently with individual district officials to ensure effective project management.

 Accessibility & Mobility Projects Fund Management Section